-Marketing is as important for nonprofit organizations as it is for businesses and uses many of the same marketing tactics to connect with donors and volunteers.
+Marketing is as important for nonprofit organizations as it is for businesses and uses many of the same marketing strategies to connect with donors and volunteers.

 Nonprofit marketing works by serving multiple functions in keeping charitable organizations running.

 - Creating awareness.
-Like any business brand, a nonprofit must make their audience aware of its organization and the causes it supports.
+Like any business brand, a nonprofit must make its audience aware of the organization and the causes it supports.

 - Fundraising.
 Nonprofits rely on donations in order to pursue their charitable initiatives.
-Fundraising is an essential function of nonprofit marketing, and it can take the form of encouraging general donations or promoting specific fundraising events.
+Fundraising is an essential function of nonprofit marketing, and it can take the form of encouraging general donations or promoting specific fundraising events or campaigns.

 - Engaging volunteers.
 Most nonprofits need people to take action or participate in initiatives, as well as donate.

 - Driving political and social change.
 Skillful nonprofit marketing can put pressure on opinion leaders, politicians, and ordinary people to create social and political changes addressing the nonprofit's causes.

 Examples of Nonprofit Marketing

-No matter what specific goals nonprofit marketing is used to pursue, most campaigns fall into one of four categories.
+No matter what specific goals are pursued using nonprofit marketing, most campaigns fall into one of four categories.

 - Traditional fundraising asks consumers to make a monetary donation to a cause or charitable campaign.
 Some businesses partner with nonprofits to create long-term fundraising around causes that their employees care about.

 - Consumer charity is a partnership with a for-profit business that encourages consumers to use their purchasing power to assist charitable organizations.
-This usually takes the form of cause marketing, in which consumers buy products because part of the purchase price will be donated to a specific cause or nonprofit.
+This usually takes the form of cause marketing, in which consumers buy products because part of the purchase price will be donated to a specific cause.